ggsavin/voting-games/project-book/literature-review.md

 ## AIWolf and other Werewolf environments

-**TODO: Talk about different algorithms here** **Application of deep reinforcement learning in werewolf game agents**

 A more complete werewolf environment, AIWolf {cite}`toriumi2017ai`, was proposed to study communication in Werewolf and featured both protocol and later on, full NLP variants.
-To train agents, Q-learning has been a proved to work {cite}`hagiwara2019using, zhang2021designing`, as it was used in both 5-player and 10+ game settings.
+To train agents, Q-learning has been a proved to work {cite}`hagiwara2019using, zhang2021designing, Wang2018-yn`, as it was used in both 5-player and 10+ game settings.
+Some of these {cite}`Wang2018-yn, hagiwara2019using` even used multiple models for various in-game tasks.
 However, using AIWolf would have required changing a lot of internal server code, and would have proven to be too much for a project, with minimal impact on the actual desired topic of voting mechanisms.

 RLupus {cite}`Brandizzi2021RLupusCT` is a simplified environment to focus on emergent communication in Werewolf, and we considered extending it, however too much would have had to be changed, and ultimately we went with a focused custom environment.